 For The Sake of the Mission

 Last month I was asked to speak at a funeral service in Indiana.
-It was a different environment from what I am used to in my home in South Georgia.
+It was a different environment then I am used to in my home in South Georgia.
 I guess most places in the US are more secular than South Georgia.
 As I rode to the cemetery in the hearse and talked with the funeral director he shared with me how fewer and fewer funerals had a spiritual or religious side to them.
 He said it had been a while since he had someone open the Bible and read from it as I had done at that funeral.
 As we talked he asked me what made me want to go into full-time ministry.
-This is a question I had not been asked in a while.
+This is a question I had not been asked about in a while.
 My answer has usually been along the lines of “I could not think of a better way to invest my life.”
 As I told him about my decision to study theology it became even clearer in my mind that this journey began because of the sense I had of the importance of the mission.
-In other words, I felt, and continue to feel, that people need Jesus and that a closer walk with Him is beneficial to everyone in the world.
+In other words, I felt and continue to feel that people need Jesus and that a closer walk with Him is beneficial to everyone in the world.

 My father is a pastor and I witnessed him lead the church to mission, I witnessed lives being transformed, families coming together in love, I participated in outreach to the community and service projects.
 As I got older I helped teach and mentor younger kids.
 Things were not perfect.
 Some would cause trouble, leave the church, get divorced, or behave in abusive ways, people were still people.
 But overall, I could tell that our church made a difference in the lives of the people in that community.
 I witnessed the second generation, my generation, graduating from college, avoiding gangs, getting married and staying married.
 I witnessed a change in values and behavior for the better.